rjrosati/Inflation.jl/README.md

 A Julia package for numerical evaluation of cosmic inflation models.
 Perturbations are evolved with the transport method.
 It supports symbolic calculation of the equations of motion, and remains efficient at a high number of fields, even with non-canonical kinetic terms.

+`Inflation.jl`automatically applies the [horizon-crossing approximation](https://arxiv.org/pdf/1303.3611.pdf), if the potential is detected to be sum-separable.
+Support is planned for automatic application of other approximations when they are valid as well.

 ![logo](https://github.com/rjrosati/Inflation.jl/raw/master/inflationjl.png "Logo")

 ## Installation